CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-23-pdf-to-speech.markdown

 ## **The First Attempt**

-⚠️ pyttsx3 does not work with all PDFs!
+⚠️ PyPDF library does not work with all PDFs!

 So the past couple weeks I've read over 22 books thanks to a little trick I've been employing on youtube with audiobooks and a special chrome extension that allows me to speed up said audiobooks past 2x playback speed.